mjgasior/cracker-mobile/README.md

 ## Packages:

-- `native-base` - there were some issues with fonts so it is hardcoded into 2.13.8 version instead of 2.13.12 - [issue explained here](https://github.com/expo/vector-icons/issues/119)
 - `styled-components` - allows to write plain CSS in components without worrying about class name collisions, it helps to write CSS that's scoped to a single component and does not leak to any other element in the page

 ## Resources: